rwidom/analytics-exchange-sql-tuning/README.md

 To run the samples, you'll need to download this github repository, and install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Then, at the command line from the same directory where you have saved this README file, type the following commands.

-- To download the docker image with the database software: `docker pull postgres:16-alpine3.22`

 - To start up the database and load sample data: `docker-compose up`

 - To access the database with a simple command line sql runner (`psql`): `docker run -it --rm --network analytics-exchange-sql-tuning_default postgres psql -h analytics-exchange-sql-tuning-database-1 -U training`